ANGLICAN PARISH OF COFFS HARBOUR

 The Coffs Harbour City Council area population from the 2016 census totalled 75,000

-St John’s Anglican Parish services part of that council area ministering to a region with a population of approximately 33,000.
-The other two parishes in the local council area are Northern Beaches (Woolgoolga) and Sawtell and Bonville.
+The Anglican Parish of Coffs Harbour services part of that council area ministering to a region with a population of approximately 33,000.
+The other two parishes in the local council area are Northern Beaches (Woolgoolga) and Sawtell/Bonville.

 The Parish area has a slightly lower percentage of children and a slightly higher percentage of over 55’s than the rest of regional NSW.
 It also has a slightly higher percentage of people from non- English speaking backgrounds